Cavan: Early modern history

 King James I granted the town a charter in 1611.
 This also entitled Cavan town to send two members to the Irish parliament.
 In February 1690, during the Glorious Revolution, the Battle of Cavan took place after Williamite Inniskillinger forces led by Colonel William Wolseley attacked the strategic fort overlooking Cavan town at Tullamongan which was held then by the Duke of Berwick Jacobite army.
 During the battle much of the town was burned by Colonel Wolseley's soldiers and Jacobite general William Nugent was killed.
 Later, during the 18th century, local administrative influence and power passed to the Maxwell family, descendants of Robert Maxwell, Church of Ireland Bishop of Kilmore (1643–1672), a family who later entered the peerage as Baron Farnham.

 Farnham House, located at Farnham, a small rural district to the north-west of Cavan, is one of the largest country houses in the county.
 It was built for Barry Maxwell, 3rd Lord Farnham (later created, by the second creation, Earl of Farnham), head of the Maxwell dynasty, around 1780.
 The house was designed by James Wyatt.
 It was extended in 1810 to the design of Francis Johnston, a County Armagh-born, but Dublin-based, architect.
-It was sold by Diana, Lady Farnham (widow of Barry Maxwell, 12th Lord Farnham), to a local entrepreneur, and the house and estate has per 2006 been converted into a luxury hotel and leisure complex under the Radisson SAS international hotel group.
+It was sold by Diana, Lady Farnham (widow of Barry Maxwell, 12th Lord Farnham), to a local entrepreneur in 2001, and the house and estate has per 2006 been converted into a luxury hotel and leisure complex under the Radisson SAS international hotel group.

 Developments in Cavan during the early 19th century saw the building of a new wide street that still bears the name 'Farnham Street'.
 This was lined with comfortable town houses, public buildings (such as Cavan Courthouse which dates from 1824) and churches.
 From the mid-19th century, Cavan became an important rail junction for the Midland Great Western Railway (MGWR) and those of the Great Northern Railway (GNR).
-The Town Hall was built in 1908–1909.
+Cavan Town Hall was built between 1908 and 1910.